Plant DetailShow Menu

 Description

 Mediterranean spurge is an easy, low maintenance, perennial that is perfect for a ground cover or specimen plant.
 This compact, upright, evergreen is native to southern Europe, Turkey, and Albania.
-Euphorbia is named for the 1st-century Greek physician who used the sap for medicinal purposes.
+It is a member of the spurge family (Euphorbiaceae).
+The specific epithet, characias, is Latin and means a kind of spurge.

-Diseases, Insect Pests, and Other Plant Problems: No significant problems
+Diseases, Insect Pests, and Other Plant Problems: No significant problem.

 More information on Euphorbia.